 And here are a couple of my favorite buildings, although I can't identify them precisely.
 On the left is a gorgeous office building near St. Paul's, right in the heart of the City.
 On the right is the top of a building I saw frequently along Piccadilly Avenue, across from Green Park, perhaps not quite as new as the others on this page.

-Back to Dream Season home Back to London home back to Architecture home
+Back to Dream Season home • Back to London home • Back to Architecture and Decoration home